-However, any increase in price may not be higher than 50 % of the value of the original contract; Where several successive modifications are made, this limitation shall apply to the value of each modification.
-Such consecutive modifications shall not be aimed at circumventing the Directive;
+However, any increase in price shall not exceed 50 % of the value of the original contract.
+Where several successive modifications are made, that limitation shall apply to the value of each modification.
+Such consecutive modifications shall not be aimed at circumventing this Directive;

-- (c) where the following cumulative conditions are fulfilled: - the need for modification has been brought about by circumstances which a diligent contracting authority could not foresee; - (ii) the modification does not alter the overall nature of the contract;

-(iii) any increase in price is not higher than 50% of the value of the original contract or framework agreement.
-Where several successive modifications are made, this limitation shall apply to the value of each modification.
-Such consecutive modifications shall not be aimed at circumventing the Directive.
+- (c) where all of the following conditions are fulfilled: - (i) the need for modification has been brought about by circumstances which a diligent contracting authority could not foresee; - (ii) the modification does not alter the overall nature of the contract; - (iii) any increase in price is not higher than 50 % of the value of the original contract or framework agreement.
+Where several successive modifications are made, that limitation shall apply to the value of each modification.
+Such consecutive modifications shall not be aimed at circumventing this Directive; - (d) where a new contractor replaces the one to which the contracting authority had initially awarded the contract as a consequence of either: - (i) an unequivocal review clause or option in conformity with point (a);

-Contracting authorities having modified a contract in the cases set out under points b and c shall publish in the Official Journal of the European Union a notice to that effect.
-Such notices shall contain the information set out in Annex VI part G and be published in accordance with Article 49;

-- (d) where a new contractor replaces the one to which the contracting authority had initially awarded the contract as a consequence of either: - (i) an unequivocal review clause or option in conformity with point (a), - (ii) universal or partial succession into the position of the initial contractor, following corporate restructuring, including takeover, merger, acquisition or insolvency, of another economic operator that fulfils the criteria for qualitative selection initially established provided that this does not entail other substantial modifications to the contract and is not aimed at circumventing the application of this Directive; or - (iii) in the event that the contracting authority itself assumes the main contractor's obligations towards its subcontractors where this possibility is provided for under national legislation pursuant to Article 71; - (e) where the modifications, irrespective of their value, are not substantial within the meaning of paragraph 4. - 2.
-Furthermore, and without any need to verify whether the conditions set out under points a to d of paragraph 4 are met, contracts may equally be modified without a new procurement procedure in accordance with this Directive being necessary where the value of the modification is below both of the following values: - (i) the thresholds set out in Article 4 and - (ii) 10% of the initial contract value for service and supply contracts and below 15% of the initial contract value for works contracts.
+- (ii) universal or partial succession into the position of the initial contractor, following corporate restructuring, including takeover, merger, acquisition or insolvency, of another economic operator that fulfils the criteria for qualitative selection initially established provided that this does not entail other substantial modifications to the contract and is not aimed at circumventing the application of this Directive; or - (iii) in the event that the contracting authority itself assumes the main contractor's obligations towards its subcontractors where this possibility is provided for under national legislation pursuant to Article 71; - (e) where the modifications, irrespective of their value, are not substantial within the meaning of paragraph 4.

+Contracting authorities having modified a contract in the cases set out under points (b) and (c) of this paragraph shall publish a notice to that effect in the Official Journal of the European Union.
+Such notice shall contain the information set out in Annex V part G and shall be published in accordance with Article 51.

+- 2. Furthermore, and without any need to verify whether the conditions set out under points (a) to (d) of paragraph 4 are met, contracts may equally be modified without a new procurement procedure in accordance with this Directive being necessary where the value of the modification is below both of the following values: - (i) the thresholds set out in Article 4; and

+(ii) 10 % of the initial contract value for service and supply contracts and below 15% of the initial contract value for works contracts.